 5/5

 The Topeka & Shawnee County Public Library’s health book section is easily located at the Health Neighborhood in the Adult West Wing.
-Check back here to read my weekly reviews on diet and exercise books and DVDs available to be checked out from TCSPL.
+Check back here to read my weekly reviews on diet and exercise books and DVDs available to be checked out from TSCPL.
 Check online at tscpl.org to see if the book is checked in now or to have it put on hold.